-D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering first- vear student?
+D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

 If yes, what is the minimum number of credits and the unit of measure?

 Yes No х

 D5 Indicate all items required of transfer students to apply for admission: